cymcsg/cymcsg/README.md

 ### Hi there 👋
-I'm Marshal Chen, a full stack engineer who focus on fintech field.
+I'm Marshal Chen, a full stack engineer who focus on fintech field using artificial intelligence.

 <!---